tatendabakozw/paas-server/README.md

 TODO: make delete project accessible
 TODO: put out logs from digital ocean to frontend
 TODO: when user pushes to github, update project
+TODO: prevent creation of projects with the same name